A Popular Internet Destination Since 1996

 Why Isn’t There a OneBag.com Forum?

-(1) Where appropriate, I provide links to Amazon.com and Magellan's for a handful of books and other items that I recommend; it's a convenient way to provide continuously updated price and availability information, and usually displays pictures as well.
-I receive a small commission on any sales made via such links.
+(1) Where appropriate, I provide links to Amazon.com for a handful of books and other items that I recommend; it's a convenient way to provide continuously updated price and availability information, and usually displays pictures as well.
+Amazon also makes it cost-effective to purchase smaller items without incurring disproportionate shipping charges.
+As an Amazon Associate I earn a small commission from qualifying purchases made via such links.

 (2) The main pages of this site incorporate modest displays of what I hope you'll find to be fairly unobtrusive text and graphical advertisements.
 These ads are served by Google, from whom I receive a tiny payment each time someone clicks on one.
 I have no affiliation with the companies mentioned, and am generally not in a position to provide advice concerning their particular products or services.

 These payments are used to help defray operating costs; they influence neither my opinions nor my recommendations.